 To ensure compliance of a Cloud Service to the security requirement of the Code, the CSP must achieve, at least, the security objectives listed below.
-These were drafted on the basis of recognised standards such as ISO 27001, SOC 2, C5.
-In addition, CSPs shall demonstrate compliance with result of prior negotiations between the CSP and Customer, in which the sensitivity, impact and resulting obligations of the CSP were communicated and agreed in writing.
+These were drafted on the basis of recognised standards such as ISO 27001, ISO 27701, SOC 2, C5.
+In addition, CSPs shall demonstrate compliance with specific requirements, as further elaborated and mapped in the Controls Catalogue.

-Notably when the sensitivity of the personal data and the impact of any personal data breach are inherently linked to the type of Cloud Service being provided, or when the actual knowledge of the CSP is the specific requirements, as further elaborated and mapped in the Controls Catalogue.
 Formal certification against relevant standards is recommended but not required under the Code, in order to account for the interests of small and medium-sized CSPs.